seanj06/Burgers-R-Us-P5/TESTING.md

 - 2.Users can choose from select boxes to narrow down issue

-  - There is an issue dropwdown menu for users to select from on the form
+  - There is an issue dropdown menu for users to select from on the form

 #### 28. [USER STORY: Home page styling](https://github.com/seanj06/Burgers-R-Us-P5/issues/18)